 - Corroded, cracked, or deformed members

-Any updated, new, repaired, reinstalled, modified, or altered crane is required to be inspected to ensure compliance before the first use.
-For example, ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you are able to use the overhead crane.
+Any new, reinstalled, modified, altered, repaired, or updated crane needs to be inspected to ensure compliance before the first use.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you are able to even operate the crane system.

-These inspections should be performed by certified OEM representatives to make sure all working components have been tested and properly installed.
-These trained technicians must provide a full report of the findings.
-At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
+These inspections should be performed by qualified representatives in accordance with OEM recommendations to make sure all working components have been installed properly and functionally tested.
+These trained technicians need to provide a full report of the results.
+At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
 Contact us today or give us a call at 866-756-1200 or 866-756-1202 to come take a look at your new crane before getting started in the Pettis County, MO area or elsewhere throughout the Midwest.

 Contact the Leading Overhead Crane Inspectors in Pettis County, MO, Throughout the Midwest | Engineered Lifting Systems